killfrenzy96/KillFrenzyAvatarText/README.md

 # Recommended OSC programs
 You will need a program to use this avatar text.

-[English - ASCII] Keyboard App by harunadev harunadev has created an OSC program for the avatar text system.
-Check it out and download here: https://harunadev.booth.pm/items/3691327
+[English - ASCII] Keyboard App by harunadev&nbsp;&nbsp;
+harunadev has created an OSC program for the avatar text system.
+Check it out and download here:&nbsp;&nbsp;
+https://harunadev.booth.pm/items/3691327

 # Prerequisites